radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 Refer https://docs.radapp.io/guides/operations/providers/aws-provider/howto-aws-provider-irsa/ for how to guide.

-## Challenges
+#### Challenges and solutions

+Add details on challenge with annotating service-account as outlined in AWS document

 ## Comparison between providers

-- common positives
+common positives
   - Good documentation
-  - Providers make WI configuration easy assuming the audience to be a simple workload that deploys to the provider.
-- shortcomings among the providers.
+  - Providers make WI configuration easy assuming the audience to be a simple workload that deploys to the provider. shortcomings among the providers.
   - Much of the documented solution poses challenges for  multicloud and  multi tenancy scenarios. explain the disadvantage of provided webhook for Radius.

 ## Contributors